dthiel22/create-README/README.md

 ![image showing the obve description](assets/IMG3.JPG)

-After each question is answered, a new README file will appear in your folder title 'READMEfinal.md'.
+After each question is answered, it will notify you the inputs were valid by logging "Worked!".
+A new README file will appear in your folder title 'READMEfinal.md'.
 Feel free to rename it to README.md

 ![image showing the obve description](assets/IMG4.JPG)